 Why is Secondary Molding Important?

-The significance of Secondary Molding cannot be emphasized enough in today’s industry.
-If Primary molding imparts the basic shape and structure to a product, it’s often the secondary molding that decides how well a product shall perform in real world scenarios.
-Manufacturers that belong to automotive, electronics, aerospace and consumer industries like secondary molding for if offers added value/performance/quality assurance.
+The significance of secondary molding cannot be emphasized enough in today’s industry.
+If primary molding imparts the basic shape and structure to a product, it’s often the secondary molding that decides how well a product shall perform in real-world scenarios.
+Manufacturers that belong to automotive, electronics, aerospace, and consumer industries like secondary molding for if it offers added value/performance/quality assurance.

 Reasons why it is so important: